samhakem/spacy_lab/basics/README.md

   - Import
   - Separating document into sentences
   - Cleaning up line breaks to allow _sm model to work as efficiently as possible
-  - named entity recognition
+  - named entity recognition (NER)
-  -
+  - Finding parts of speech